Showing posts with label rush limbaugh. Show all posts

 I appreciated the self-deprecating humor (intended or otherwise).

-"Also, as a lame duck with abysmal polling numbers, the president has, for all intents and purposes, accomplished everything he will be remembered for.
-With no other achievements to speak of, President Obama's supporters decided it was prudent to make the most of his legacy before his only real triumph was also proven a lie as everything else."
+He added, "Also, as a lame duck with abysmal polling numbers, the president has, for all intents and purposes, accomplished everything he will be remembered for.
+With no other achievements to speak of, President Obama’s supporters decided it was prudent to make the most of his legacy before his only real triumph was also proven a fabrication like everything else."

 Mark